Oshlack/STRetch/README.md

 Command line tools
 - BWA (version with bwa mem)
 - Samtools

-- BedTools (this will already be installed by environment.yml as part of the python dependencies)
+These commandline tools are required, but will already be installed by environment.yml as part of the python dependencies
+- BedTools
+- goleft

 ### Reference data